SouchenOu/-Data-structures-algorithms/README.md

 Vectors are a class that is available through a library called the Standard Template Library (STL), and one uses a < > notation to indicate the data type of the elements.
 In order to use vectors, One needs to include the vector library.

 #include <vector>

+Common C++ Vector Operators

+Vector Operation

+[ ]                  myvector[i].                 access value of element at index i

+=                    myvector[i] = value          assign value to element at index i

+push_back            myvect.push_back(item).
+Appends item to the far end of the vector

+pop_back.            myvect.pop_back().
+Deletes last item (from far end) of the vector

+insert.              myvect.insert(i, item).
+Inserts an item at index i

+erase.               myvect.erase(i).
+Erases an element from index i

+size.                myvect.size()                Returns the actual size used by elements

+capacity.            myvect.capacity().
+Returns the size of allocated storage capacity

+reserve.             myvect.reserve(amount).
+Request a change in capacity to amount